Data-Sci-2025/Steam-Reviews-Analysis/data_processing/2-data-analysis.md

     10 105382110 POS         game            1    31
     # ℹ 1,430,805 more rows

-Calculating the total word counts per word and by review type and comparing to the total word counts by review type.
+Calculating the total word counts per word and per review.
 With these, we can get moving on tf-idf.

-### bind_tf_idf() function
+### Bind_tf_idf()

-find the important words for the content of each document by decreasing the weight for commonly used words and increasing the weight for words that are not used very much in a collection or corpus of documents
+To re-define tf-idf from our class activity: find the important words for the content of each document (game review for us) by decreasing the weight for commonly used words and increasing the weight for words that are not used very much in a collection or corpus of documents

 - which words are the words that define the text?

 - what words are common (but not too common)?

-bind_tf_idf()

-takes a tidy text dataset as input with one row per token (term), per document

-- one column contains the terms/tokens (word)
-- one column contains the documents (review type)
-- last necessary column contains the counts, how many times each document contains each term (n)

-maybe edit to carry in also steam_id I think, just so it’s in there.
-MAYBE do this from the merged games df - but you have to re-merge it because the original is actually merged before the word counts etc have been added in.
-THEN save the game names and also the rank - simplify that rank in a new column to “pos, mixed, neg” and try that with the classifier.
-If we can calculate % of pos/neg ratio of reviews per game can we predict the game’s rank?

 ``` r
 review_tf_idf <- review_words |>